ilios/user-guide/courses-and-sessions/courses/lock-course.md

 # Lock Course

 When an Academic Year is over and a Course should no longer be modified, it is advisable to lock these Courses.
 No changes can be made to a Course that has been locked.
+Locked courses cannot be rolled over either.

+All courses are initially unlocked.
+Any course can be locked (or unlocked) using the process described here.

-### Course List (before lock)
+## Course List (before lock)

 ![course list - pre-lock](../../images/lock_course/course_list_pre_lock.png)

 This is a very straightforward process.
 All that needs to be done is to click the Lock icon as shown above.
 As you can see below, the course has now been locked.

-### Course List (after lock)
+## Course List (after lock)

 ![course list - post-lock](../../images/lock_course/course_list_post_lock.png)